irgolic/AutoPR/USAGE.md

 Before getting started, ensure you have:

 1. A GitHub repository for your project.
+Alternatively, you can use the [AutoPR-template](https://github.com/irgolic/AutoPR-template/) to create a new repository.
 2. An OpenAI API key with access to ChatGPT.

 ### Setup

 Follow these steps to set up AutoPR in your GitHub repository:

-1. Create a new file in your repository named `.github/workflows/autopr.yml` and add the contents from [the AutoPR-template workflow YAML file](https://github.com/irgolic/AutoPR-template/blob/main/.github/workflows/create-pr-from-issue.yml).
+1. Create a new file in your repository named `.github/workflows/autopr.yml` and add the contents from [the AutoPR-template workflow YAML file](https://github.com/irgolic/AutoPR-template/blob/main/.github/workflows/autopr.yml).
 2. Configure the action as necessary (see [Customization](#customization) below).
 3. In your GitHub repository settings, navigate to `Secrets and variables -> Actions` and add your OpenAI API key as `OPENAI_API_KEY`.
 4. In your GitHub repository settings, go to `Actions -> General` and scroll down to `Workflow permissions`.
 Enable `Allow GitHub Actions` to create and approve pull requests.